 Nissan Electric Vehicle News For Seattle, Tacoma, And Bellevue Washington

-Want to see how this all-electric vehicle handles?
-Contact our team at Kirkland Nissan in Seattle, Washington, to go for a spin in a preowned Leaf today.
+Ready to go for a spin?
+Contact our team at Kirkland Nissan in Washington to schedule a test drive in a preowned Leaf today!

 Want to learn more?
 To compare pricing and specs, contact our team at Kirkland Nissan in Seattle, Washington for your test drive in a 2018 Leaf.

 (Posted on Oct 15, 2018 at 11:49AM by Michelle Bogle)